Factors Contributing to Increased Globalisation (Edexcel A Level Business): Revision Note

 • Changes in the government of a country can influence the country's attitude to trade

-• E.g. China joined the World Trade organisation in 2001 which led to a significant increase in exports
+• E.g. China joined the World Trade Organisation in 2001, which led to a significant increase in its exports

 Reduced cost of transport and communication

-• Economies of scale due to innovation in containerisation on large ships has reduced business costs
+• Economies of scale due to innovation in containerisation on large ships have reduced business costs

 • A transnational company is a business that operates in more than one country

-• They will have their headquarters in one country but have other branches in other countries
+• These businesses will have their headquarters in one country but have branches in other countries

 • E.g. Nike has its headquarters in Oregon, United States.
-As of 2022, they have 1046 retail stores throughout the world
+As of 2022, it has 1,046 retail stores throughout the world

-• With increasing numbers of transnational companies operating globally, there is an increased pressure by countries to engage in free trade
+• With increasing numbers of transnational companies operating globally, there is increased pressure on countries to engage in free trade

 Increased investment flows (FDI)

-• FDI is important for job and wealth creation within an economy
+• Foreign direct investment (FDI) is important for job and wealth creation within an economy

 • It allows businesses to establish themselves in countries where they may face trade barriers